jkirtiusli/OpenConstructionEstimate/README.md

 ```

 ### Field Groups
 The 85 database fields are organized into logical groups that reflect the resource-based cost estimation methodology.
 Each group serves a specific function in the cost breakdown structure: from hierarchical classification and work item identification to detailed resource consumption, labor requirements, machinery costs, and aggregated totals.
-This modular structure allows users to query only the relevant fields for their task—whether generating a bill of materials, analyzing labor productivity, or building a complete cost estimate.
+This modular structure allows users to query only the relevant fields for their task - whether generating a bill of materials, analyzing labor productivity, or building a complete cost estimate.

 <p align="center">
   <br>